Sleightttt/Sleightttt/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on improving my portfolio
+- 🔭 I’m currently working on building a chatbot focused application
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning more about user auth methods
 - 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with Docker
+- 🤔 I’m looking for help with Web Scraping
 - 💬 Ask me about Soft Skills
 - 📫 How to reach me: https://www.linkedin.com/in/brennan-cota-11768aa6/
 - 😄 Pronouns: He/Him